krevan88/fs-journal/quizzes/week01.md

 ```
 <!-- enter you answer in the space below -->
 ```
+"h1.main-title" would be the selector, "color" is the property name, and "rgba()" is the property value
 ```

 **7.** What property would you change if you wanted to make a font **Bold**?